team-fluxion/live-pages/README.md

 [![js-myterminal-style](https://img.shields.io/badge/code%20style-myterminal-blue.svg)](https://www.npmjs.com/package/eslint-config-myterminal)
 [![License](https://img.shields.io/github/license/team-fluxion/live-pages.svg)](https://opensource.org/licenses/MIT)

-A web-container for config-driven modern websites.
+A web container for config-driven modern websites.

-> **PS:** Tested on Node version 12.22.9 and earlier only.
+> **PS:** Tested on Node version 12.22.9 and older, and may not work with newer versions.

 ## Background

-As expectations from pages running inside web-browsers sky-rocketed, users started to expect too much from them, including minimal hops between pages, super pretty visuals, offline availability, and much more.
+As expectations from pages running inside web browsers skyrocketed, users started to expect too much from them, including minimal hops between pages, super pretty visuals, offline availability, and much more.
 This forced a lot more extra burden on the developers where now they often find themselves working on code that doesn't even remotely relate to the website in question.
-Much of this is repetitive, mostly working with boilerplate code that still needs to be just a little different for every single web app that gets deployed to production, moreso needing an update with another shift in technology trends.
+Much of this is repetitive, mostly working with boilerplate code that still needs to be just a little different for every single web app deployed to production, more so needing an update with another shift in technology trends.

-*live-pages* aims to solve a hundred problems faced while developing a modern web app by abstracting as much part of that trivial code out into a wrapper so that you only have to worry about the actual stuff that the users eventually see.
+*live-pages* aims to solve a hundred problems while developing a modern web app by abstracting as much part of that trivial code into a wrapper so that you only have to worry about the actual stuff that the users eventually see.

 ## What does *live-pages* comes with?

-### Primarily, there's
+### Primarily, there's...

-* A well configured web-server using [Express](https://expressjs.com)
+* A well-configured web server using [Express](https://expressjs.com)
-* A comprehensive [webpack](https://webpack.js.org) configuration that takes care of all the heavy-lifting of building your web app
+* A comprehensive [webpack](https://webpack.js.org) configuration that takes care of all the heavy lifting of building your web app
-* A simple-to-use router that remains invisible, is symmetrical across the client and the server, supports implicit loading indication and active link annotation along with transition animations and more
+* A simple-to-use router that remains invisible, is symmetrical across the client and server, supports implicit loading indication and active link annotation along with transition animations and more
 * Automatic generation of service-worker scripts so that your implementation can also work offline as a progressive web app with no extra code
 * A single configuration file for your entire website
-* Push notifications to the browser when change to the data is detected
+* Push notifications to the browser when a change to the data is detected
 * [ample-alerts](https://npmjs.com/package/ample-alerts) as a themeable alert library to replace native web-browser alerts, confirmations, and prompts

-### And there's also
+### And there's also...

 * Centralized control over open-graph tags
 * Support for [Handlebars](https://handlebarsjs.com) templates for pages and views